polterguy/lizzie/README.md

 literally in 10 minutes.
 The _"compiler"_ for the language is less than 500 lines of code, and all _"keywords"_ are less than 800 lines of code in total.
 The project as a whole has roughly 2000 lines of code, but 50% of these are comments.
 When built, the dll is roughly 40KB on disc.
-This arguably makes Lizzie the smallest (useful) programming language on the planet, if you ignore languages such as _"brainfuck"_, arguably created as a joke.
+There are 7 public classes in the project, one attribute, and one interface.
+There are less than 30 methods in total, and you don't have to use more than a handful of these to start adding dynamica scripting abilities to your CLR code.
+This arguably makes Lizzie the smallest (useful) programming language on the planet, if you ignore languages such as _"brainfuck"_, arguably created more or less as a joke.

 ## Installation